Cyber hackers affiliated with “Anonymous” attacked a number of Israeli web sites before dawn on Tuesday, with limited success.

-Unknown cyber hackers affiliated with the “Anonymous” hacking group said in recent weeks that they would attempt to hack a number of Israeli websites on Tuesday.
+Unknown cyber hackers said in recent weeks that they will attempt to hack a number of Israeli websites on Tuesday.

-The Shin Bet (Israel Security Agency) and the National Cyber Defense Center, which is a part of the Prime Minister’s Office, passed on tips to civilian Internet sites on how to defend themselves.
+The Shin Bet (Israel Security Agency) and the National Cyber Defense Center, which is a part of the Prime Minister’s Office, are passing on tips to civilian Internet sites on how to defend themselves.

 The Shin Bet is in charge of providing cyber defenses to areas of the Internet identified with critical infrastructure – sectors that have not been traditionally attacked by past waves of Anonymous attacks.